vending machine business in malaysia

 But I’m getting ahead of myself.
 Let’s start from the beginning.
 This article covers the following sections:

-• Part 3 – Price for vending machine in Malaysia
+- Part 3 – Vending machine price in Malaysia

-• Part 6 – How much does a vending machine cost to rent under the Guaranteed Rental Return vending machine package?
+- Part 6 – Guaranteed Rental Return vending machine package

 Part 1 – Learning how the vending machine business works

-In September 2020, I was happily browsing through the Home & Living Fair Expo at Mid Valley (and mentally furnishing my future house) when I chanced upon the vending machine supplier’s booth.
+In September 2020, I was happily browsing through the Home & Living Fair Expo at Mid Valley when I chanced upon the vending machine supplier’s booth.
 I have no idea what they were doing there, but I, too, have heard about the high income potential from doing the vending machine business in Malaysia.

 So I inquired.
 A nice sales lady immediately assisted me.